Franz Reizenstein: Life

 Franz Reizenstein's parents were the well-known physician Dr. Albert Reizenstein (1871–1925) and his wife Lina Kohn (b.
 1880), both of Nuremberg, Germany.
 The family was Jewish and counted many professionals, scientists, bankers, and musically inclined people among its members.

 Reizenstein grew up in Nuremberg and was considered a child prodigy.
 He composed his first pieces when he was 5, and by the age of 17 he had written a string quartet.
 His well-to-do and artistic family encouraged him to play chamber music at home.
 Eventually he was sent to study composition under Paul Hindemith and piano under Leonid Kreutzer at the Berliner Hochschule für Musik.
 Hindemith's composition class also included Harald Genzmer, Oskar Sala and Arnold Cooke.
 Reizenstein remained a lifelong friend of Cooke and kept his Piano Concerto (1940) in his repertoire.
 He was awarded the Bechstein Prize for piano playing in 1932, graduating a year later.

 In 1934 he emigrated to England at the age of 23 to escape the Nazis, one of the first of nearly 70 émigré musicians from Nazi Europe to do so between 1933 and 1945.
 Once in England, he furthered his studies under Ralph Vaughan Williams for composition and Constant Lambert for conducting at the Royal College of Music, and began to incorporate English musical influences into his works.
-He also studied the piano for eleven years with Solomon Cutner, and took a course of conducting under Felix Weingartner in Basle.
+He also studied the piano for eleven years with Solomon Cutner, and took a course of conducting under Felix Weingartner in Basel.

 During the 1930s Reizenstein performed as a pianist, making his first public appearance in the UK in April 1935 at the Grotrian Hall.
 He was the first to perform Hindemith's three piano sonatas of 1936 in the UK, on Wednesday 1 June 1938 at the Wigmore Hall.
 He also played with the violinist Carl Flesch.
 With the violinist Maria Lidka and the cellist Christopher Bunting he formed the Reizenstein Trio, and he also performed with two émigré violinists, Max Rostal and Erich Gruenberg.